This post may contain affiliate links. Please read our disclosure policy.

 First, make sure to sterilize a jar by washing it in boiling soapy water and allowing it to dry completely.

-Then, peel and grate or mince the garlic.
+Then, peel the garlic and grate or mince it.
 If grating, you can do so directly into the jar.

 Next, add the chili and honey to the jar, mix well with a sterilized tool, and then add a lid and allow it to rest for 4-5 days at room temperature to infuse.